Welthungerhilfe/cgm-scanner/README.md

 # Child Growth Monitor Scanner App
 Mothers and governmental frontline workers often fail to detect severe malnutrition of children.
 As a result, they do not help the child in the right way.
 The magnitude of a nutrition crises (both in emergencies and chronic hunger situations) is often blurred.
 This hinders a determined response by emergency workers as well as policy makers.

 We provide a game-changer in measurement and data processing for malnourished children under the age of 5 years.
-It is a fool proof solution based on a mobile app using augmented reality in combination with artificial intelligence.
+It is a full proof solution based on a mobile app using augmented reality in combination with artificial intelligence.
 By determining weight and height through a 3D scan of children, the app can instantly detect malnutrition.

 - [Child Growth Monitor Website](https://childgrowthmonitor.org)
 - [GitHub main project](https://github.com/Welthungerhilfe/ChildGrowthMonitor/)